 A convenience account allows someone to help pay bills or manage finances, but the money still belongs to the original owner.
 A survivorship account, by contrast, transfers ownership to the survivor at death.

 Ohio courts may consider factors such as who deposited the funds, who used the funds during the owner’s lifetime, and whether the survivor treated the account as their own before the owner’s death.
-Statements made by the account holder to family members or advisors may also be relevant.
+Statements made by the account holder to family members, attorneys, financial advisors, or caregivers may also be relevant.

 When evidence shows that survivorship does not reflect the owner’s intent, courts may step in to prevent an unjust result.